 If you’ve ever shopped at Whole Foods you’ll likely have seen the Global Animal Partnership (GAP) label on their animal products.
 Unlike the other certifications, GAP has 5 certification levels.
 Producers can work their way up to providing their animals the ideal environment.
 But watch out – steps 1-2 offer only minor benefits to the animals.
 Double check your choices to make sure you’re supporting steps 3 or higher.

-Spread the word about humane farming when you’re travelling and visiting friends and family this holiday season!
+Spread the word about humane farming when you’re travelling and visiting friends and family!
 Farm animals across the world get to live better lives with these programs, and they all need your voice to keep moving forward.

 Contact our farm team for more information.

 Want more stories like this?
 Sign up for our quarterly newsletter FarmSense to stay on top of all things farm at the BC SPCA.